oracle/opengrok/Web-services.md

 For Indexer and Python scripts to work correctly.
 URI of the webapp needs to be specified by `-U` option.
 (For instance: `-U http://localhost:8080/source`).

+## Authentication / Authorization
+All requests to `/api` are only allowed within `localhost`.
+There are no authentication or authorization done for these requests.

 ## Endpoints
 There are a few endpoints which provide different functionality.